-- An understanding of the principles and practice of object oriented analysis and design in the construction of robust, maintainable programs which satisfy their requirements; - A competence to design, write, compile, test and execute straightforward programs using a high level language; - An appreciation of the principles of object oriented programming; - An awareness of the need for a professional approach to design and the importance of good documentation to the finished programs. - Be able to implement, compile, test and run Java programs comprising more than one class, to address a particular software problem. - Demonstrate the ability to use simple data structures like arrays in a Java program. - Be able to make use of members of classes found in the Java API (such as the Math class).
+- 1. A competence to design, write, compile, test and execute straight forward programs using a high level language; - 2.
+An appreciation of the principles of object oriented programming; - 3.
+Be able to implement, compile, test and run Java programs comprising more than one class, to address a particular software problem. - 4.
+Demonstrate the ability to employ various types of selection constructs in a Java program.
+Be able to employ a hierarchy of Java classes to provide a solution to a given set of requirements.